 The projects also aim to have an impact outside the academic context (cf. the VLIR-UOS motto "Sharing Minds, Changing Lives"), not only after the intervention but also during the intervention via stakeholder involvement and by creating the conditions for uptake from the start.
 Societal impact requires uptake of new knowledge created by projects, applications, products, services, etc. This 'uptake' does not happen automatically.
 It is important that projects develop the capacities and strategies to create the conditions for this uptake.
 Developing an uptake strategy, allows projects to make explicit how one thinks a project can go from producing knowledge, applications or services, to making an actual societal impact.
+This reflection on the uptake strategy is part of the methodological reflections in module 2 'project strategies', but also links up with module 4 on stakeholders.

-In Module 4, the uptake strategy needs to detail how the project will create the conditions for uptake of the knowledge, services and applications by stakeholders.
+In Module 4, stakeholder engagement strategy needs to reflect on how the project will be part of a broader uptake strategy and create the conditions for uptake of the knowledge, services and applications by stakeholders.

-&lt;sup>12 We define uptake as 'the use of research and education results of HEI by non-academic actors (or society at large: policymakers, NGOs, private sector, farmers)' and creating the conditions for uptake as 'all activities that facilitate and contribute to the use of research evidence or other results emanating from the work of Higher Education Institutions (HEI) by policymakers, practitioners and other development actors'.
+&lt;sup>13 We define uptake as 'the use of research and education results of HEI by non-academic actors (or society at large: policymakers, NGOs, private sector, farmers)' and creating the conditions for uptake as 'all activities that facilitate and contribute to the use of research evidence or other results emanating from the work of Higher Education Institutions (HEI) by policymakers, practitioners and other development actors'.
 (See Uptake Brochure here)